 The L100 cabinet is constructed of MDF that varies in thickness from 1″ to 1.5″ and is extensively braced.
 You can feel the quality of the construction when you give the loudspeakers a solid tap.
-The real wood veneer and hand polished baffle only add to the overall feeling that you’ve purchased a much more expensive loudspeaker for only $1,200.
+The real wood veneer and hand polished baffle only add to the overall feeling that you’ve purchased a much more expensive loudspeaker for only $999/pair.

-To put together the best possible system around these excellent loudspeakers, I drove them with the following: Cambridge Audio Edge A, Rotel Michi X3, and Schiit Audio Ragnarok 2 integrated amplifiers.
+To put together the best possible system around these excellent loudspeakers, I drove them with the following: Cambridge Audio Edge A, Rotel Michi X3 (reviewed here), and Schiit Audio Ragnarok 2 integrated amplifiers.
 The Ragnarok 2 makes the most sense from a budgetary perspective but I found that it didn’t have the grunt to drive the L100 well enough.
 It sounded great within its limitations, but the Polk loudspeakers needed more power.

 The Ragnarok 2 integrated amplifier did a lot of things really well with the L100.
 My only issue was with the softness in the bass department; which is one of the best aspects of the Polk loudspeakers.
 They need something with more power and grip in the lower registers.

 The Schiit Vidar power amplifier delivers 200 watts (4 ohms) and matched with the Saga+ preamp is cheaper than the fully loaded Ragnarok 2.
 It is not as warm sounding as its older sibling, but you’re getting a lot more power and tightening up the bass.